airavata-courses/neo/README.md

 ## Launching all microservices:

    All our microservices are hosted on the [neoairavata](https://hub.docker.com/u/neoairavataproject) Docker hub repository.

+* Start Docker Desktop to ensure Docker Daemon is running.
+For running on local machine for Milestone 1, we highly recommend to ensure that Docker Desktop's default resource limits (especially RAM) are increased to atleast 75% of available system resources.

-* To start all microservices, execute the below command.
+* To start all microservices, execute the below command in the terminal.
 Ensure that you are in the root directory of the ```dev``` branch while executing below command:

   ```docker-compose up```